Kenguu/Kenguu.github.io/README.md

 ## Features of the Website:
 * Fully reactive webpage for different screen sizes and mobile adaptability
 * Light and dark mode functionality created through JavaScript
-* Scrolling animations as the use progresses through the webpage
+* Scrolling animations as the user progresses through the webpage
 * Ability to send emails and view files

 ## Programming Languages and Libaries: